Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6950 XT should in theory be just a bit faster than the Nvidia Titan Xp in general. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6950 XT should be just a bit faster than the Nvidia Titan Xp overall. (explain)

-Texel RateThe Radeon RX 6950 XT will be a lot (approximately 62%) more effective at texture filtering than the Nvidia Titan Xp. (explain)
+Texel RateThe Radeon RX 6950 XT should be much (more or less 62%) more effective at texture filtering than the Nvidia Titan Xp. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison